Gisborne Primary School

 School facilities include a technology learning area, library, gymnasium, canteen, visual arts and music rooms and diverse play spaces.

-Our specialist programs include Physical Education, ICT (Information Communication Technology), Music, LOTE (Italian) and The Arts.
+Our specialist programs include Physical Education, STEM, Performing Arts, LOTE (Italian) and The Arts.

 A Bring Your Own Device (BYOD) iPad program operates across years 5 and 6 and the school is committed to continually evolving the technology infrastructure and resourcing throughout the school.